Damarious Randall: Los Angeles Rams

 On December 18, 2021, Randall was signed to the Los Angeles Rams practice squad.
-His contract expired when the teams season ended January 16, 2022.
+He was later released from the practice squad before the Rams won Super Bowl LVI.

 NFL career statistics

 Personal life

 Early in his tenure with the Browns, Randall incited anger from Clevelanders by openly cheering for the Golden State Warriors to defeat the hometown Cavs in the NBA Finals.
 As a make-good, he offered to purchase jerseys for everyone who retweeted one of his posts if the Cavs did indeed go on to win the championship (they did not win).
 That tweet became the most re-tweeted ever for a professional athlete, and in 2020 is the 23rd most re-tweeted tweet of all time.